Exploring Refs in React

 You might have heard about Hooks.

-is used in functional component it creates Refs
+Difference is if createRef is used in functional component it creates Refs

 every-time the function is re-rendered.
 While in case of useRef it get